yuanconghao/Blog/about/index.md

 Hello, my name is __conghaoyuan__ and I’m a __PHP RD CODER__ with equal parts interest in business, management development, and writing.

-I was worked at several company as full-time employeer and __freelancer__ like

 - [meilishuo](http://www.meilishuo.com)